gifs/personalized-highlights-dataset/README.md

 notion of *interestingness is subjective*, existing works only learn *generic highlight models*, which limits their potential performance.
-To achieve better performance, models need to rely on information about the user for which is should extract highlights.
+To achieve better performance, models need to rely on information about the user for which it should extract highlights.

-Previously, such data was unavailable in the research community, which prevented the research on personalized highlight detection model.
+Previously, such data was unavailable in the research community, which prevented the research on personalized highlight detection models.
 Thus, at gifs.com, we created a large-scale dataset of users and the GIFs they created, which provides an accurate indication of their interests.